pybuilder/pybuilder.github.io/documentation/plugins.md

 #### Flake8 plugin

-*pybuilder* can lint your files and verify (or enforce) compliance with PEP8 and PyFlakes through the flake8 module.
+*PyBuilder* can lint your files and verify (or enforce) compliance with PEP8 and PyFlakes through the flake8 module.
 Use the ```python.flake8``` module to activate linting.